-Variable label inflows regular workers

-Variable name ein_reg

-Data type Numerical

-Origin ВеН

-Detailed description The variable contains the number of inflows of regular workers in the re- spective year, i.e. individuals who are reported with the person group codes 101, 140 and 143.
-Further information on the definition of the person groups can be found in Section 8.2.
+Variable label inflows regular workers variable label illitows regular workers Variable name ein_reg Data type Numerical Origin ВеН Detailed description The variable contains the number of inflows of regular workers in the re- spective year, i.e. individuals who are reported with the person group codes 101, 113, 114, 140 and 143.
+Further information on the definition of the person groups can be found in Section 6.2.
 Detailed information on the definition of inflows can be found in Section 5.2.2.1 Sensitive variable No Notes This variable is a component of the BHP extension file "worker flows", which is only made available to users on application.